paulazoo/Admeeted-paula/README.md

 - datetime
 - selenium

+### functions
-config.py:
+- config.py:
-	config.init(): initialize and define global variables at the start logging_in.py:
+	- config.init(): initialize and define global variables at the start
+- logging_in.py:
-	logging_in.login(waitTime1): start browser and login to hangouts function groups.py:
+	- logging_in.login(waitTime1): start browser and login to hangouts function
+- groups.py:
-	createGroups(allEmails, desired): create random groups w desired number of ppl per group get_category_emails(All_Summary,allEmails,category): make list of groups from specified category, where each group is a list of emails for one specific category value hangout_tools.py:
+	- createGroups(allEmails, desired): create random groups w desired number of ppl per group
+	- get_category_emails(All_Summary,allEmails,category): make list of groups from specified category, where each group is a list of emails for one specific category value
+- hangout_tools.py:
-	open_group_hangout(web, groupName, waitTime1): open a specific group hangout exit_group_hangout(web, groupName, waitTime1): exit an already open group hangout call_group_hangout(web, groupName, waitTime1): start a call for a group hangout (that has already been opened) write_in_group_hangout(web, groupName, waitTime1, message): write in an already open group hangout
+	- open_group_hangout(web, groupName, waitTime1): open a specific group hangout
+	- exit_group_hangout(web, groupName, waitTime1): exit an already open group hangout
+	- call_group_hangout(web, groupName, waitTime1): start a call for a group hangout (that has already been opened)
+	- write_in_group_hangout(web, groupName, waitTime1, message): write in an already open group hangout